Exercises – Long Day#

 Exercise 5: Subspace of \(\mathbb{R}^{3 \times 3}\)#

-Let \(V=\mathbb{R}^{3 \times 3}\) be the real vector space that consists of all \(3 \times 3\) matrices with real coefficients.
-The following three subsets of \(V\) are given:
+Let \(V=\mathbb{R}^{3 \times 3}\) be a real vector space of all \(3 \times 3\) matrices with real coefficients.
+We are given the following three subsets of \(V\):

 1. \(W_1\) is the set of all upper triangular matrices in \(V\).